-I did not lighten my hair all the way to white, however the lighter the color the better your hair color will look.
-This is where the hair color/art correlation begins, if you start with white paper all of colors look bright, vibrant and their natural hue.
-If you do not lighten enough you may end up with odd colors – for example yellow+blue =green, not blue.
+I did not lighten my hair all the way to white, however, the lighter the color the better your hair color will look.
+This is where the hair color/art correlation begins if you start with white paper all of the colors look bright, vibrant and their natural hue.
+If you do not lighten enough you may end up with odd colors – for example, yellow+blue =green, not blue.
 Pink or magenta and yellow = some shade of orange. (again please make sure you follow the instructions).

 I love Pravana Vivids hair color – I mix the Violet with a little Blue, and I have blue and light blue (mixing teal and blue) highlights.
 I love that the hair color doesn’t change and it takes about 5 weeks before it starts fading, then I do it again at home.
 It looks super bright outside and indoors it’s more toned down.
 I only get the roots and some highlights bleached about every four months so my color always looks fresh.
 My hairdresser does an amazing job.
 (If you are local and need her number let me know!)